-The source of his education is not known.
-He was married to Elizabeth Ann Turley (born in 1845) and they had 2 sons, Edward Aitken who was born on the 26th of July, 1865 and Charles Henry who was born on the 12 of July 1867.
-Elizabeth Standish died in 1867.
+Dr. and Mrs. Standish had 2 sons; Edward Aitken Standish was born in Toronto on the 26th of July, 1865 and Charles Henry Standish was born on the 12 of July 1867.
+Mrs. Elizabeth Standish died in 1867.

-His wife Mary died in December of 1915, in Guelph, Ontario at her sisters residence.
+Dr. Standish’s wife Mary died on the 5th of December 1915, in Guelph, Ontario at her sister’s residence.
 She was buried at that Georgetown Cemetery.
-At the time of her death, Dr. Standish was still practicing in Wallaceburg.
-His son, “James” Beverley Standish enlisted in the Canadian Army on the 15th of January, 1915 in Chatham, Ontario.
-He was killed in action during World War I on the 9th of April, 1917 and he was buried in France.
+At the time of her death, Dr. Standish was still practicing medicine in Wallaceburg.

 By 1921 Dr. Standish was living with his son Charles in Toronto.
-He died on the 11th of November, 1924 and he was buried at the Greenwood Cemetery in Georgetown.
+Dr. Standish died in Toronto on the 11th of November, 1924 and he was buried at the Greenwood Cemetery in Georgetown.
 There isn’t a tombstone with Dr. Standish’s name on it, but cemetery officials confirm he is buried in the family plot with his parents.
 There is a tombstone for his parents and his son William.